-The issue is that after creating that article several parents contacted me wanting to know how they should fit those heel cups inside their kids’ shoes.
+After writing that article, several parents have contacted me wanting to know how they should fit those heel cups inside their kids’ shoes.

 Once you have identified which heel cup is best for your child’s feet, the next step is to make sure that you fit them correctly inside your kids’ shoes.
 If the heel cups don’t fit correctly inside your kids’ shoes, your child won’t get any of the benefits that the heel cups have to offer.

-There are 3 steps you need to follow in order to make sure that your kids’ heel cups are fitting correctly inside the shoes.
+There are 3 simple steps that you need to follow in order to make sure your kids’ heel cups are fitting correctly inside the shoes.

 Heel cups won’t fit in any type of shoes.
-In order for the heel cups to fit properly inside the shoes, you must find shoes that are deep and supportive.
-The deeper the shoes the better, since the heel cup will sit deeply inside the shoes and won’t give your children the impression that their feet are coming out of the shoes.
+In order for the heel cups to fit properly inside your kids’ shoes, you must find shoes that are deep and supportive.
+The deeper the shoes the better, since the heel cup will sit deeply inside them and won’t give your children the impression that their feet are coming out of the shoes.

-The second step is to remove the original sole of the shoe before fitting the heel cup inside your kids’ shoes.
+If your child is not wearing a pair of shoes that are deep enough, you might need to remove the original sole of the shoe before placing the heel cup.
 This is not a requirement, since I have fitted heel cups in shoes without removing the original sole and they will fit fine as long as you are fitting them in a pair of shoes that are deep.

-If the shoelaces or Velcro closure are not pulled tightly, this will allow your children’s feet to move too much inside the shoes and they won’t get any of the benefits that the heel cup has to offer.
+If the shoelaces or Velcro closure are not pulled tightly, they will make your children’s feet move too much inside the shoes and they won’t get any of the benefits that the heel cup has to offer.

 If you follow all of those three steps, your child will get the full benefits of the heel cups and you will notice how the heel pain will be greatly reduced or fully eliminated.

-If you need to visualize how to fit heel cups inside your kids’ shoes, you can take a look at a video I created:
+I also created a video in order for you to visualize how to fit heel cups inside your kids’ shoes.

-I hope you find the video informative and please do not hesitate to contact me if you ever need help finding a particular shoe style.
+I hope you find the video informative and please do not hesitate to contact me if you ever need help finding a particular shoe style for your child.

-Just remember one thing: It doesn’t matter how narrow or wide your kids’ feet are, there is at least one particular shoe style out there that will fit the shape of their feet perfectly, and I will help you find it!
+I am always emphasizing to parents to remember this: It doesn’t matter how narrow or wide your kids’ feet are, there is always at least one particular shoe style out there that will fit the shape of your kids’ feet perfectly, and I will help you find it.